brunitto/hello-django/README.md

 user / policies to allow GitHub Actions to login, push and pull images from ECR.

+Yet, the CI workflow also depends on an existing ECR repository, that should be provisioned using Terraform:

+    terraform plan -target aws_ecr_repository.hello_django
+    terraform apply -target aws_ecr_repository.hello_django

 # Production environment

 ## Requirements